rohanthewiz/bible_studies/apologetics-1.md

 A little about the gifts God has given, and continues to give me
 	- I am not unique - just saying I am not a dummy
 	- Keep yourself mentally healthy
-		- TODO - ref - Prosper in body and spirit
+		- TODO - ref - Prosper in body and spirit - 3 John 1:2
 		- Physical exercise profits some
 	- Mental networking - no fast on my feet
 	- Software Eng - Make a living using mostly my mind